Share This Article

 What fans should watch next

 The immediate watchpoint is simple.
 See whether ENA can turn Doctor on the Edge into an easy early-summer win once Lee is already in uniform, then watch how aggressively Netflix markets Dead-End Job in the back half of the year.
-According to The Korea Times, both titles are part of the reason this enlistment story does not read like a hard stop.
+According to The Korea Times, those titles are the reason this enlistment story does not read like a hard stop.
 It reads like a handoff.
+We have already seen how enlistment timing can reshape the conversation around a rising actor in our coverage of Kim Young Dae's March military entry, but Lee's case comes with more pre-shot inventory and a wider platform split.
 Lee Jae-wook is stepping out of the daily cycle on May 18, but his 2026 release calendar gives him a real shot at staying culturally present while the service clock runs.